One More Time (Daft Punk song)

 "One More Time" is a song by French electronic music duo Daft Punk, released in November 2000 by Virgin Records as the lead single from their second studio album, Discovery (2001).
 It is a French house song featuring an auto-tuned vocal performance by Romanthony and a sample of "More Spell on You" by Eddie Johns.
 The music video forms part of the 2003 anime film Interstella 5555: The 5tory of the 5ecret 5tar 5ystem.
-"One More Time" reached number one on the French Singles Chart, number two on the UK Singles Chart, and number 61 on the US Billboard Hot 100.
+"One More Time" reached number one on the French Singles Chart, number two on the UK singles chart, and number 61 on the US Billboard Hot 100.

 The Village Voices Pazz & Jop annual year-end critics' poll named "One More Time" one of the best songs of the year.
 It was named one of the greatest songs of the decade by Pitchfork, and Rolling Stone named it one of "The 500 Greatest Songs of All Time".
 Mixmag readers voted it the greatest dance record of all time.

+Background

+Thomas Bangalter and Guy-Manuel de Homem-Christo of Daft Punk cited Romanthony as an influence on their track "Teachers" and met him at the 1996 Winter Music Conference, where they became friends.
+They sought to collaborate with him on their debut album Homework but initially faced difficulty convincing him due to their then-unknown status.
+Despite this, Romanthony expressed enthusiasm for their work.
+He later released the single "Hold On" on Bangalter's label, Roulé, prior to the release of Daft Punk's single.